theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/the-bi-notification-server/executing-ohs-extractions/preparing-the-ssis-side.md

+To set up the SSIS package for the external trigger, create a variable for the RequestID.

 ![Notification-Server-OHS-ExtractExe-01](/img/content/Notification-Server-OHS-ExtractExe-01.png){:class="img-responsive" }

 In the OHS component, set the *Execution Mode* to E and fill in the name of the *Request ID* variable.
 It is not necessary to provide any host information or process chain.